e-clearing-net/OCHP/OCHP.md

 ### RequestSingleRoamingAuthorisation.req

 This contains the field definition of the RequestSingleRoamingAuthorisation.req sent by CMS to the CHS.
+(It's a CPO message)

  Field Name   |  Field Type  |  Card.  |  Description
 :-------------|:-------------|:--------|:------------